SharinaS/Cloud-Engineering-Fundamentals/cloudfront.md

 There are no additional certificate management fees to SNI; you simply pay normal Amazon CloudFront rates for data transfer and HTTPS requests.

+### Scenario

+A web application is hosted in an Auto Scaling group of EC2 instances behind a Classic Load Balancer.
+You need to secure your application by allowing multiple domains to serve SSL traffic over the same IP address.

+Solution: Generate an SSL certificate with AWS Certificate Manager and create a CloudFront web distribution.
+Associate the certificate with your web distribution and enable the support for Server Name Indication (SNI).

 # Console Demo

 To set it up, you create a 'Distribution.'